Heineken N.V.: Alfred Henry Heineken

-Henry Pierre's son, Alfred Henry "Freddy" Heineken, started working at the company in 1940, and in 1971 was appointed Chairman of the Executive Board.
-He was a powerful force behind Heineken's continued global expansion, and while he retired from the Executive Board in 1989, he maintained involvement with the company until his death in 2002.

-During this period, Heineken tried to increase its stock price by purchasing competing breweries and closing them down.
+On 1 June 1941, Henry Pierre's son, Alfred Henry "Freddy" Heineken, entered the service of the Heineken company, which by then was no longer owned by the family.
+Freddy bought back stock several years later, to ensure the family controlled the company again, and in 1971 was appointed chairman of the executive board.
+He was a powerful force behind Heineken's continued global expansion, and while he retired from the executive board in 1989, he maintained involvement with the company until his death in 2002.During this period, Heineken tried to increase its stock price by purchasing competing breweries and closing them down.
 After World War II, many small breweries were bought or closed.
 In 1968 Heineken merged with its biggest competitor, Amstel, and in 1975 opened a new brewery in Zoeterwoude.
 The Amstel brewery was closed in 1980, and its production moved to Zoeterwoude and Den Bosch.

-Present
+Recent history

-With the part acquisition of Scottish and Newcastle in 2007/2008 Heineken became the third-largest brewer based on revenues, behind the Belgian-Brazilian AB InBev and the British-South African SAB.
+Since mid-2007, Heineken has taken ownership of former S&N International brands such as Strongbow and Bulmers ciders and John Smith's and Newcastle Brown Ale beers.
+With the part acquisition of Scottish and Newcastle in 2007/2008, Heineken became the third-largest brewer based on revenues, behind the Belgian-Brazilian AB InBev and the British-South African SAB.
+Heineken owns the Czech brand Dačický, which was brewed in Kutná Hora from 1573 until Heineken took ownership of it and closed the brewery in 2009.

-Since the merger between Anheuser-Busch InBev and SABMiller in October 2016, Heineken became the second largest brewer in the world.
+In October 2016, following the merger between Anheuser-Busch InBev and SABMiller, Heineken became the second largest brewer in the world.

-On 12 January 2010, Heineken International successfully bought the brewery division of Mexican giant FEMSA in all-stock deal expanding its reach throughout Latin America.
-The deal brought brands such as Dos Equis XX, Bohemia and Sol under Heineken ownership.
-Thru the deal, Heineken also started selling its products in Latin America through FEMSA's distribution network.
+On 12 January 2010, Heineken International successfully bought the brewery division of Mexican giant FEMSA in an all-stock deal, expanding its reach throughout Latin America.
+The deal brought brands such as Dos Equis, Sol, Tecate, Indio, Bohemia and Kloster.
+Following the deal, Heineken started selling its products in Latin America through FEMSA's distribution network.
 The deal made FEMSA 20% owner of Heineken N.V. essentially becoming its largest single shareholder after the Dutch families (Heineken family and Hoyer family) who owns 25.83% and public shareholders owning 54.17%.
 The FEMSA acquisition is expected to keep Heineken in its strong position by growing its market share in the Latin American markets.
-FEMSA has a massive distribution network and owns Mexico's largest convenience store chain OXXO, which has thousands of locations throughout the country.

-In September 2014, it was announced that Heineken would sell its Mexican packaging business Empaque to Crown for around $1.23 billion.
+FEMSA has a massive distribution network and owns Mexico's largest convenience store chain OXXO, which has thousands of locations throughout the country.In September 2014, it was announced that Heineken would sell its Mexican packaging business Empaque to Crown for around $1.23 billion.
 Also during that month, Heineken revealed it was in talks to sell its Czech operations to Molson Coors.